shammur/SemEval2022Task3/README.md

 </p>

 # SemEval 2022 Task 3
-# Evaluating presuppositional knowledge in language models
+# Presupposed Taxonomies: Evaluating Neural-network Semantics (PreTENS)

 <!-- [![Build Status](https://travis-ci.org/joemccann/dillinger.svg?branch=master)](https://travis-ci.org/joemccann/dillinger) -->

 ## Tasks

-PRESUP includes the two following sub-tasks:
+PreTENS includes the two following sub-tasks:
 - a binary classification: Predicting the acceptability of sentences (**A** _vs_ **UA**)
 <!-- - , which consists in predicting the acceptability label assigned to each sentence of the test set; -->
 - a regression task: Predicting the degree of Acceptance in a five Likert-scale